Corban Collins: Alabama

 Collins played his final season at Alabama.
 He averaged 7.0 points and 1.8 rebounds per game.

 Professional career

 Kirchheim Knights

 Collins signed with VfL Kirchheim Knights of the German second division, ProA, on October 9, 2017.
-In his first professional season, Collins finished third in the league with 17.3 points per game and recorded 4.6 rebounds, 3.8 assists and 1.2s steals per game.
+In his first professional season, Collins finished third in the league with 17.3 points per game and recorded 4.6 rebounds, 3.8 assists and 1.2 steals per game.

 Luleå

 Collins signed with BC Luleå of the Swedish Basketligan on July 7, 2018.
 Collins finished second in the Basketligan in scoring with 19.4 points per game and while also averaging 4.4 rebounds, 4.9 assists (6th in the league) and 1.6 steals per game.

 Pallacanestro Cantù

 Collins signed with Pallacanestro Cantù of the Italian Lega Basket Serie A on July 26, 2019.
-Collins left the team in December of 2019.
+Collins left the team in December 2019.
 He averaged 6.8 points, 1.7 rebounds and 1.8 assists over 11 games for Cantu.